Spiritual Mentoring

 About Mentoring

-Spiritual Mentoring can take place one-on-one (a meeting between an individual and a Spiritual Mentor), or in a group context (a group of peers with a facilitator).
+Spiritual Mentoring can be one-on-one or in a group context (a group of peers with a facilitator).

 One-on-One Session Structure

-The flow of a session is largely determined by the individual seeking mentoring.
-It can include a specific concern or area of life, or it can begin with a basic intention and desire to invite Spirit more fully into one’s daily rhythms.
+The flow of a session is determined by the individual seeking mentoring.
+It can include a specific concern or area of life, reflections on one’s thoughts, feelings, motives and experiences.
+Mentoring includes and works with all aspects of life, the inner and the outer.

 Group Spiritual Mentoring

-The facilitator manages the structure of the group, offers instructions and guidance along the way and maintains the overall flow of the circle.
+The facilitator manages the group structure, offers instruction and guidance, and maintains the overall flow of the process.

-A Spiritual Mentoring group consists of between 3 and 7 participants (including the facilitator).
-The participants each offer Spiritual Mentoring to each other, and take turns sharing and receiving guidance from the group within the structured format.
+A Spiritual Mentoring group consists of between 3 and 7 participants.
+Each participant gives and receives Spiritual mentoring with the entire group, all within the structured format.

 It is not group therapy.
 The intention of the group is not to solve each other’s problems or offer counseling.
 Rather, it is an opportunity for all participants to listen deeply and look sincerely for the unfolding voice of Spirit in their personal experiences.